Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Estimation and Inference

-In this section, we describe a set of causal assumptions required for the proposed estimator that combines inverse probability of treatment weighting with kernel smoothing.
-We then derive the estimator's asymptotic properties.
+In this section, we introduce a set of causal assumptions and the proposed estimator that combines inverse probability of treatment weighting with kernel smoothing.
+We then derive its asymptotic properties.
 All proofs are given in \cref{app_sec:proofs}.